You can download the form as a PDF here.

 After the IRS reviews your offer application, an IRS representative will contact you to accept your offer or request additional information.
 Make sure you (or your accountant) respond promptly to any requests.
 Otherwise, the IRS may reject your offer and keep your application fee.

-Filling out Form 433-B doesn’t have to be a stressful or complicated experience, but you do need to have complete and accurate financial information to complete the form.
-Your first step should be to catch up on your bookkeeping for all prior tax years.
-Then you’ll have the information on your business income, expenses, business assets, and liabilities to fill out the form.
+The biggest mistake business owners can make when filling out Form 433-B is not catching up on their bookkeeping for all prior tax years.
+Without accurate bookkeeping, you won’t have the information on your business income, expenses, business assets, and liabilities that you need to fill out the form.

 If you’re behind on your bookkeeping, Bench Retro can help.
 Our specialized team of experienced bookkeepers will bring your financial statements up to date so you can get through the tax resolution process and avoid tax liens, levies, and other IRS collection efforts.